This post presents five steps with tips to overhaul your fall wardrobe without breaking the bank and without starving style-wise.

 - Does it fit?

-- If not, can a tailor make it fit?
+- If not, can you or a tailor make it fit?

 - Are the bottoms of the sleeves and/or the collar worn out?
 If so, could it be fixed by sewing some faux fur on, exchanging some fabric or shortening the sleeves to the three quarter sleeve length that is so hip now?
 Is it worth the cost for alteration?
-If you go for that trendy sleeve length, put some opera length lined gloves onto your shopping list.
-Without them, you will not wear the altered coat.
-It will be just too cold.
-Moreover, it would look odd (read not stylish) without long gloves.
+If you go for the alteration, put some opera length lined gloves onto your shopping list.
+Without them, you will not wear the altered coat because it will be too cold.
+Moreover, it would look odd without long gloves.

-Need help with which designer brands are looked for in thrift shops?
-See the list at the link.
+Need help with which designer brands are looked for second hand?

 If on question 5 and/or 6 you decided to have the item altered, put it in the tailor bag otherwise in the trash bag in case of 5, and in the donation bag in case of 6.
 A yes on 7 means it goes into the dry cleaner bag after you have reflected on what you are left with and need to capture all nasty fall/winter weather conditions.